 The population status of Pacific lamprey in the Alaska RMU is unknown.
 Due to the absence of both subsistence and commercial fisheries for Pacific lamprey in Alaska, this species has not been a management priority for state or federal agencies.
 As a result, monitoring and survey efforts have only recently (June 2019) been initiated on Susitna River tributaries.
-Although no spawning-phase Pacific lampreys were collected during sampling surveys in 2019, water samples were collected for the examination of environmental DNA (results are pending).
+Although no spawning-phase Pacific lampreys were collected during sampling surveys in 2019, water samples were collected for the examination of environmental DNA (results were inconclusive of lamprey DNA despite the presence of larval lamprey).
+In addition, there have been observations of spawning Pacific lamprey in the Gulkana River at two separate locations in 2021 (near the outflow of the Gulkana River from Paxson Lake) and 2022 (between Paxson Lake and Sourdough Campground) and in the Susitna River drainage in 2022.
+There have also been collections of adult Pacific lamprey by commercial fishers using fish wheels in the mainstem Copper River in 2020 (near Chitina, Alaska) and adult and larval Pacific lamprey by Cook Inlet Aquaculture in 2022 from the Kasilof River and Shell Creek (a tributary of the Susitna River).